Nepenthe Gatherings Graphic

 Nepenthe Music Nepenthe - 21st Century Neo-Expressionism

 A. R. S. [e] live at The Gatherings Concert Series on 15 November 2008 is funded in part by Nepenthe Music.
-An independent record label based in Toledo, OH, Nepenthe Music is dedicated to the music releases of Dwight Ashley and selected projects by Tim Story and Hans-Joachim Roedelius.
+An independent record label based in Toledo, OH, Nepenthe Music is dedicated to the music releases of Dwight Ashley and selected projects by Tim Story, Hans-Joachim Roedelius and Cluster.

 For more about Nepenthe Music, please access: http://www.nepenthemusic.com